Schemes to help homeowners in danger of losing their homes

 Mortgage rescue schemes run by social landlords

-If you are thinking about signing up to a mortgage rescue scheme run by a social landlord, you should get advice from an experienced adviser, for example, at a citizens Advice Bureau - where to get advice.
+If you are thinking about signing up to a mortgage rescue scheme run by a social landlord, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

-You may also want to think about getting independent financial advice.
+You might also want to think about getting independent financial advice.
 This will help to make sure you've thought carefully about how signing up to a mortgage rescue scheme will affect your financial and housing situation in the longer term.

-Scottish Government Home Owners' Support Fund: Mortgage to Rent and Mortgage to Shared Equity schemes
+Home Owners' Support Fund: Mortgage to Rent and Mortgage to Shared Equity schemes

 What are the schemes

-The Mortgage to Rent (MTR) scheme enables you to stay in your home by selling it to a social landlord.
+The Mortgage to Rent (MTR) scheme lets you stay in your home by selling it to a social landlord.
 You become a tenant of that landlord.
 Once the property is sold to the social landlord, the secured debts/loans on your property are paid off and you pay rent to the social landlord.
 The cost of legally transferring ownership to the social landlord is paid by the scheme not by you.
-If there is money left over you may be able to keep it.
+If there is money left over you might be able to keep it.

-The Mortgage to Shared Equity (MTSE) scheme allows you to carry on being the owner but reduces what you owe for your property because The Scottish Government buys a stake in your property.
+The Mortgage to Shared Equity (MTSE) scheme allows you to carry on being the owner but reduces what you owe for your property because the Scottish government buys a stake in your property.
 This means that you can reduce your mortgage.
-You don’t have to make any payments to the Scottish Government but you do carry on paying a mortgage to your lender for a smaller amount.
+You don’t have to make any payments to the Scottish government but you do carry on paying a mortgage to your lender for a smaller amount.
 You retain full responsibility for looking after and insuring the property.
 You will have to pay the costs of changing the legal documents about ownership of the property and you will have to use a solicitor to do this.
-When your circumstances improve you can buy back the proportion of your property that the Scottish Government owns.
+When your circumstances improve you can buy back the proportion of your property that the Scottish government owns.

 Who can apply

-To be able to apply for these schemes:-
+To be able to apply for these schemes:

-- you must not normally be eligible for help through other UK Government support schemes.
+- you must not normally be eligible for help through other UK government support schemes.
 A letter confirming this must be included with the application form.
-In exceptional cases you might be allowed to apply
+In exceptional cases, you might be allowed to apply

 - you or another joint owner intends to remain in the property and at least one of the owners must have lived in the property for at least 12 months